Htou/The-RGB-Color-Game/README.md

 The-RGB-Color-Game

-Hi everyone this is an RGB color game I made as excercise, try to guess the right RGB color!
+Hi everyone this is an RGB color game I made with the help of a tutorial, try to guess the right RGB color!

 Visit this link for the RGB color game: http://htou.github.io/The-RGB-Color-Game